 Grains are fat-free in their natural state, although most people don't eat raw grains.
 Look for products that do not contain added fat to make them more flavorful.
-There are a few bagels on the market that do not contain added fats.
+Some bagels on the market do not contain added fats.
 Fat free grain sources are available in a number of cereals too, such as bran cereals, puffed wheat and rice, and creamy wheat cereal.

 Fat Free Concerns